Nagraj Manjule

-Nagraj Popatrao Manjule (Marathi pronunciation: [naɡɾaːd͡ʒ maɲd͡ʒuɭeː]; born 24 August 1978) is an Indian film director, actor, producer, scriptwriter, poet, screenwriter, filmmaker and he works in the Marathi Cinema, best known for his Marathi film Sairat, short-film Pistulya for which he received National Film Award in Non-Feature Film category.
+Nagraj Popatrao Manjule (born 24 August 1978) is an Indian film director, actor, producer, scriptwriter, poet, screenwriter, and filmmaker.
+He works in Marathi cinema, and is best known for Sairat and Pistulya—the latter for which he received National Film Award in the National Film Award for Best First Non-Feature Film of a Director.
+He made his Hindi Cinema debut in 2022, with a film called Jhund, starring Amitabh Bachchan.

 At the 61st National Film Awards, Fandry won the Indira Gandhi Award for Best Debut Film of a Director.
 In 2018, Manjule published a book of poetry in Marathi titled Unhachya Katavirudhha which won the Bhairuratan Damani Sahitya Puraskar.
 He owns a wrestling team called 'Veer Marathwada' in Zee Maharashtra Kusti Dangal.

 Early life and education

 Manjule grew up in Jeur village in the Solapur district of Maharashtra.
+Baburao Manjule, who is the brother of Nagraj's father Popatrao Manjule, adopted Nagraj due to financial hardships.
+However, Nagraj decided early on that if he achieved anything significant, he would honor his biological father, Popatrao Manjule.
+Since starting his career in the film industry, he has been known by the name 'Nagraj Popatrao Manjule' in all his professional endeavors.
 He belongs to the traditionally-nomadic Waddar community, a Dravidian tribe.

 He earned his M.A. in Marathi literature from University of Pune, followed by a master's in communication studies from New Arts, Science and Commerce College, Ahmednagar.